Finitely forcible graphons and permutons: Conclusion

 \section{Conclusion}

 We have shown that graphons associated with finitely forcible permutons need not be finitely forcible.
-In~\cite{bib-lovasz11+}, Question~11 asks whether there exists a ``2-dimensional'' finitely forcible graphon and such graphons naturally arise from permutons.
-Jan Volec with the first and the last authors~\cite{bib-comp} constructed a finitely forcible graphon where the Minkowski dimension of the associated topological space of typical points is two but the space is not connected.
-Our discussions with the authors of~\cite{bib-lovasz11+} led to the intuition that the graphon $W_{\lambda}$ is a good candidate for a finitely forcible graphon with the associated space being connected and having dimension two.
+Question~11 in~\cite{bib-lovasz11+} is whether there exists a ``2-dimensional'' finitely forcible graphon.
+Such graphons naturally arise from permutons.
+In~\cite{bib-comp}, there is a construction of a finitely forcible graphon with the Minkowski dimension of the associated topological space of typical points being two but the space is not connected.
+Our discussions with the authors of~\cite{bib-lovasz11+} led to the intuition that the graphon $W_{\lambda}$ (as defined at the end of Subsection~\ref{subs-graphon}) is a good candidate for a finitely forcible graphon with the associated space being connected and having dimension two.

 \begin{problem} Is the graphon $W_\lambda$ associated with the permuton $\lambda$ finitely forcible? \end{problem}

 More generally, we suspect that all graphons associated with permutons $\mu_M$ constructed at the end of Section~\ref{sect-finite} might be finitely forcible.